victrsanchez/mutant-recruiting/README.md

 ## Settings

--Database: create a new empty database in localhost
+- Database: create a new empty database in localhost

--ENV file: copy .env.example to .env file update all env variables to localhost
+- ENV file: copy .env.example to .env file update all env variables to localhost enviroment

 ## Running the app